-NVIDIA Tegra Note tablet announced with 7-inch screen and stylus, starts at $199Alex Wagner - Deputy Managing Editor, News Desk
+NVIDIA Tegra Note tablet announced with 7-inch screen and stylus, starts at $199Alex Wagner - Editorial Director of News and Content

 Remember that mysterious NVIDIA "Tegra Tab" device that leaked out last month?
 Turns out that it's the real deal, and today NVIDIA has given us the skinny on its latest Tegra-powered tablet offering.